datatrail-jhu/12_package/manuscript/09_release.md

 {format: png}
 ![usethis::use_readme_md() genereates and opens README](https://docs.google.com/presentation/d/1rir5qKFkrPwkXHfJDM6OILAeuSGlhisn2nTumwyBTQA/export/png?id=1rir5qKFkrPwkXHfJDM6OILAeuSGlhisn2nTumwyBTQA&pageid=g5eb2058428_1_10)

 In the file that is generated, for now, we can just edit the text to include that this is a personal package and demonstrate how to install it.
-We'll remove example for now until it becomes a full pacakge for release.
+We'll remove example for now until it becomes a full package for release.

 {format: png}
 ![Edit file](https://docs.google.com/presentation/d/1rir5qKFkrPwkXHfJDM6OILAeuSGlhisn2nTumwyBTQA/export/png?id=1rir5qKFkrPwkXHfJDM6OILAeuSGlhisn2nTumwyBTQA&pageid=g5eb2058428_1_15)